SEND Information Report

 - Adult support in small groups in the classroom

-- 1 to 1 adult led interventions
+- One to one adult led interventions

 - Small group interventions (eg ELSA friendship group or therapeutic story writing.